senseexcel/senseexcel/README.md

 2. Excel should start automatically and add the "SENSE" tab and associated toolbar to Excel.

-3. Go to Settings in the Sense Excel toolbar, press the triangle to expand the meu and check "Auto Load".
+3. Go to the "Settings" button the Sense Excel ribbon, press the triangle to expand the menu and check "Auto Load".
 This will start Sense Excel every time you open Excel.

 4. Close Excel and re-open it.
 The "SENSE" entry should show up in your menu bar.

 ### 5.4 Alternate Installation Technique

-In limited instances the "Sense" add-in might not register properly when using the double-cliek installation method.
-If this is the case, use the alternate installation technique described below.
+In limited instances the Sense Excel add-in might not register properly when using the double-click installation method.
+If this is the case, please use the alternate installation technique described below.

 1. Open Excel and a blank workbook.

 2. Navigate to File > Options > Add-Ins.
 Press the "Go" button then the "Browse" button.

-3. Navigate to the file location of your Sense Excel software and double click on the approriate xll file.
+3. Navigate to the location of your Sense Excel software and double click on the approriate .xll file.

-4. Once the Add-in loads and is registered go to Settings and check Auto-Load.
+4. Once the Add-in loads and is registered, go to "Settings" in the "SENSE" ribbon, press the triangle below the button and check Auto-Load.
 Exit and Restart Excel.

 ### 5.4  Upgrade Your Sense Excel Installation